coleifer/peewee/docs/peewee/api.rst

         Perform additional intialization on a newly-opened connection.
 For example, if you are using SQLite you may want to enable foreign key constraint enforcement (off by default).

-        Here is how you might use this hook to enable foreign key enforcement on SQLite:
+        Here is how you might use this hook to load a SQLite extension:

         .. code-block:: python

-            class SqliteFKDatabase(SqliteDatabase):
+            class CustomSqliteDatabase(SqliteDatabase):
                 def initialize_connection(self, conn):
-                    self.execute_sql('PRAGMA foreign_keys=ON;')
+                    conn.load_extension('fts5')

     .. py:method:: get_conn()